Top 5 Tax Tips For Business And eCom Owners Making More Than 500K A Year

-The employee part of the business is called the elective deferral which for 2021 is $19,500 if you are under 50.
-The employer portion is called the profit sharing and the max you can take $38,500.
+The employee part of the business is called the elective deferral, which for 2021 is $19,500 if you are under 50.
+The employer portion is called the profit sharing, and the max you can take is $38,500.

-So if you add these amounts together you can contribute a maximum of $58,000 to this plan, which is insane as a traditional 401K, say if you work for an employer only allows for 19,500 a year.
+So if you add these amounts together, you can contribute a maximum of $58,000 to this plan, which is insane as a traditional 401K, say if you work for an employer that only allows for 19,500 a year.

-And this is why they encourage people to start businesses, these outstanding incentives the government has setup to stimulate entrepreneurship makes it all worthwhile.
-And get this – if you spouse works for you, this amount DOUBLES!
+And this is why they encourage people to start businesses; these special incentives the government has set up to stimulate entrepreneurship make it all worthwhile.
+And get this – if your spouse works for you, this amount DOUBLES!

-Yes that means technically you can deduct $116,000 of your income into this solo 401K retirement plan and have it be shielded from income each year!
+Technically, you can deduct $116,000 of your income into this solo 401K retirement plan and have it shielded from income each year!
 It’s pretty incredible.
-One thing to keep in mind is the profit sharing plan does have a limitation- if you are sole proprietorship or partnership you are limited to 20% of net income.
+Remember that the profit-sharing program has a limitation- if you are a sole proprietor or partnership, you are limited to 20% of net income.

-If you are an LLC or S Corp, you are limited to 25% of net income.
-Nevertheless something you definitely want to implement today and now.
+You are limited to 25% of net income if you are an LLC or S Corp.
+Nevertheless, something you want to implement today and now.

 IN tax tip #3, Look at benefits vs raises.
-If you want to save on employer payroll taxes, a valuable employee perk may be the better way forward.
+A valuable employee perk may be the better way forward if you want to save on employer payroll taxes.
 The IRS has a guide on what’s taxable and what’s not, but some of the benefits that your employees won’t pay taxes on include:

 - Company cell phone

 - Up to $50,000 in life insurance coverage

 - Occasional tickets to sporting or music events